 Education..
 Education and more education.
 Our people needs to understand you can’t resolve a conflict with that “kraze brisé” or “koupe tet” “boule kay” (destroying houses, beheaded, burning houses) mentality.
 If I can change the mind of one individual, then it leads to another and so on.
 I always try to inspire the youth in order, not to repeat the same mistake the previous generations have done.

 It’s a tradition for me to ask anyone that I’m interviewing if they have one last thing they would like to say.
 I don’t know a message or anything that I might have left out to the readers.

-I would like to thank all your wonderful readers and wanted to thank them for taking the time to read and learn a little bit more about me.
-I love each single on me of you.
-To all my music lovers, please keep loving and love one another, and whatever you do KENBE YES OU (Keep Your Yes)!
+I would like to thank all your wonderful readers and wanted to thank them for taking the time to read and learn little bit more about me.
+I love every single one of you.
+To all my music lovers, please keep loving music and love one another, and whatever you do KENBE YES OU (Keep Your Yes)!

 I want to say A HUGE THANK YOU to Flav for making it so easy to do the interview.
 He didn’t give me any problems.
 It was easy breezy.
 When you interview these artists, you get to have a better idea of who they are.
 Some will strike you as nice and others a little uptight.
 I have to say that so far every single of them have been my absolute pleasure.